Bruce Hoffman: Career

-While a freshman at Connecticut College in 1972, Hoffman became interested in the study of terrorism after watching the Munich Massacre unfold during the 1972 Olympic Games Hoffman began studying these subjects while a graduate student at New College, Oxford, and St Antony's College, Oxford, from 1976 to 1981.
 In 1981, Hoffman joined the RAND Corporation in Santa Monica, California.
 He left RAND in 1994 when he was appointed senior lecturer (and, subsequently, reader) in international relations at the University of St Andrews.
 In 1994, he co-founded (with Professor Paul Wilkinson) and was the first director of the Centre for the Study of Terrorism and Political Violence (CSTPV) at St Andrews, where he was also chairman of the Department of International Relations (1994–1998).

-Hoffman left St Andrews at the end of 1998 to return RAND as director of RAND's Washington Office (1998–2006), vice president for external affairs at RAND (2001–2004), and acting director of the Center for Middle East Public Policy (2004).
+Hoffman left St Andrews at the end of 1998 to return to RAND as director of RAND's Washington Office (1998–2006), vice president for external affairs at RAND (2001–2004), and acting director of the Center for Middle East Public Policy (2004).
 He also held the RAND Corporate Chair in Counterterrorism and Counterinsurgency (2006–2006).
 Hoffman served as a commissioner on the 9/11 Review Commission, which examined the Federal Bureau of Investigation's ability to counter terrorism, radicalization and cyber crime.
 The commission's unclassified final report was released on March 25, 2015.
 He was scholar-in-residence for counterterrorism at the Central Intelligence Agency between 2004 and 2006; an adviser on counterterrorism to the Office of National Security Affairs, Coalition Provisional Authority, Baghdad, Iraq in 2004, and from 2004 to 2005 an adviser on counterinsurgency to the Strategy, Plans, and Analysis Office at Multi-National Forces-Iraq Headquarters, Baghdad.
 Hoffman was also an adviser to the Iraq Study Group (2006).

-He was a visiting fellow at All Souls College, Oxford, in 2009.
+Hoffman was a visiting fellow at All Souls College, Oxford, in 2009.
 Hoffman has been a public policy fellow and a distinguished scholar at the Woodrow Wilson International Center for Scholars in Washington, D.C., and is currently a Global Wilson Fellow.
 He was also a visiting professor at S. Rajaratnam School of International Studies, where he was the S. Rajaratnam Professor of Strategic Studies for 2009 and the William F. Podlich Distinguished Fellow and visiting professor of government at Claremont McKenna College in 2016.
-Hoffman has been teaching at the International Institute for Counterterrorism at the Interdisciplinary Center in Herzliya, Israel, since 2006.
+Since 2006, Hoffman has taught at the International Institute for Counter-Terrorism at the Interdisciplinary Center (now Reichman University) in Herzliya, Israel.
+He was the director of the Center for Security Studies and the Security Studies Masters of Arts degree program at Georgetown's Walsh School of Foreign Service from 2010-2017, having begun teaching there as an adjunct in 2004 and as a full professor with tenure in 2006.
+Hoffman also currently teaches in Georgetown University's undergraduate Center for Jewish Civilization and was its director from 2020-2023.